 KQED News and The California Report

 On January 1, 2014, the Affordable Care Act went into full effect.
-While the national rollout of Healthcare.gov has been plagued by problems, California's online marketplace has been performing much better.
-Nevertheless, figuring out which parts of the law have to do with you can be a challenge.
+By the end of February four million Americans had enrolled in a plan, and more than 800,000 of them are in California.
+If you've been putting it off — the deadline to sign up for this year is March 31.
+We know that figuring out what parts of the law have to do with you can be a challenge.

 We're here for you.
 This guide explains how the health law affects you, your family or your small business, here in California.
 It's for people who already have insurance and people who don't — but want to get it.
 We're regularly updating the guide to reflect the most recent changes announced nationally and statewide.
 In the guide we outline the new health insurance options offered to you as a Californian and show you how to access them.
 If you're concerned about the cost, we also show you what help is available.